 Solar batteries are a fantastic investment, especially for residents of Perth.
 Perth has an average peak sunshine of 5.5 hours per day.
 Rather than sending your excess energy back to the grid, solar batteries allow you to store these and access them at times of low sunshine or when the grid is down.
 Solar batteries reduce your reliance on the grid, giving you clean energy independence and drastically reducing your electricity bills.
 While batteries will increase your upfront cost and payback period, over the long run a solar battery can make you massive savings.

-How do you choose the right solar panels for your needs?
+How to choose the right solar panels for your needs

 How big is your roof?